-Precision surveying barometer having engraved and silvered dial with a barometric range from 24–38 inches of mercury, the upper portion marked “Precision Aneroid,” “inHg,” serial no. “P/111671,” and maker’s signature “Negretti & Zambra, London” surmounting “NZ” logo, the lower portion further marked “Made in England,” inset micrometer dial calibrated to 1/1000th inches of mercury.
-Heavy crystal glass contained within substantial bezel.
-High precision silvered bronze movement constructed upon a substantial circular chassis marked no. “109” with expansion relief, opposing twin 2″ hardened steel capsules acting upon a common beam swinging about a leaf spring driving an intermediate spindle connected to the main lever.
-The top plate numbered “109” raised on four pillars acting as a capsule clamp and arbour platform.
-The arbour with helically-cut chain guide and flat section bronze return spring.
-Micrometer adjustment mechanism set below the dial within a sub-assembly.
-Contained within a massive silvered bronze drum form case, the rear with three transport case locating lugs, calibration adjustment port.
+The precision plated bronze movement constructed between twin parallel plates with expansion reliefs, the upper marked no. “109”, opposing twin 2″ hardened steel capsules acting upon a common beam swinging about a leaf spring fulcrum driving an intermediate spindle connected to the main lever.
+The plates separated on four pillars.
+The arbour with helically-cut chain guide or fusee and flat section bronze return spring.
+Vernier adjustment mechanism set below the dial within a sub-assembly.
+Rack and pinion calibration adjustment, the entire movement rotating within the case and below the dial, all contained within a massive silvered bronze drum form case, the rear with three transport case locating lugs, calibration adjustment port.

-The instrument, serviced and checked, in excellent working order; both instrument and top glass with some cosmetic scratches, compound magnifier with a flaw to one lens, the leather case in generally very sound order, complete with carrying strap.
+Condition: The subject of a full service, conservation, and calibration under laboratory conditions.
+Generally good condition, minor dial marks, both instrument and top glass with some cosmetic scratches, compound magnifier with a flaw to one lens.
+The leather case in generally very sound order, complete with carrying strap.
+The instrument complete and working.

 Dimensions: 7″ diameter x 6″ high